nginxinc/nginx-azure-workshops/ac-notes/ingress-demo/how-to/instructions.md

 This command put the source as ingress-demo:latest which is the container it pulled from, but to re-create the container we would use the original base image of alpine 3.12.3.
 This will be updated with a supported / newer alpine release.

-Continue reviewing the Dockerfile, and you will see the **Add** and **Copy** lines.
+Continue reviewing the dockerfile, and you will see the **Add** and **Copy** lines.
 These are the directories/files that you need to copy out of the container to re-create it.
 Add commands are typically from URLs (or tarred files)  Copy files are typically from a local directory.

 ## These are the ADD/COPY lines from our dockerfile:
     ADD file:ec475c2abb2d46435286b5ae5efacf5b50b1a9e3b6293b69db3c0172b5b9658b in /